Fioricet with Codeine

 Medical Editor: John P. Cunha, DO, FACOEP

-Fioricet with Codeine (butalbital, acetaminophen, caffeine, and codeine phosphate) is used to relieve complex tension headaches.
-Fioricet with Codeine is a combination of acetaminophen, a pain reliever and fever reducer; butalbital, a barbiturate; caffeine, a vasoconstrictor; along with codeine, a narcotic pain reliever (opiate-type).
-This medication is available in generic form.
-Common side effects include nausea, vomiting, abdominal pain, shaking (tremor), shortness of breath, constipation, dry mouth, lightheadedness, dizziness, or drowsiness.
+Fioricet with Codeine (butalbital, acetaminophen, caffeine, and codeine phosphate) is a combination of a pain reliever and fever reducer, a barbiturate, a vasoconstrictor, and a narcotic pain reliever (opiate-type) used to relieve complex tension headaches.
+Fioricet with Codeine is available in generic form.
+Common side effects of Fioricet with Codeine include nausea, vomiting, abdominal pain, upset stomach, shaking (tremor), shortness of breath, constipation, diarrhea, dry mouth, lightheadedness, dizziness, drowsiness, agitation, increased appetite, mood changes, sleep problems (insomnia), sweating, or urinating more than usual.

 Dose of Fioricet with Codeine is 1 or 2 capsules every 4 hours.
 Total daily dosage should not exceed 6 capsules.
 Fioricet with Codeine may interact with other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety), glycopyrrolate, mepenzolate, ciprofloxacin, atropine, benztropine, dimenhydrinate, methscopolamine, scopolamine, bladder or urinary medications, bronchodilators, irritable bowel medications, or MAO inhibitors.
 Tell your doctor all medications you are taking.
 During pregnancy, Fioricet with Codeine should be used only when prescribed.
 Using it near the expected delivery date is not recommended because of possible harm to the fetus.
 Infants born to mothers who have used this medication may have withdrawal symptoms such as irritability, abnormal/persistent crying, vomiting, seizures, or diarrhea.
 Tell your doctor if you notice symptoms in your newborn.
 This drug passes into breast milk and could have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.
 Butalbital and codeine are both habit-forming and potentially abusable.
 Withdrawal symptoms may occur when you stop taking this medication.